-Later that evening we talked about what we had witnessed.
+Later that evening they talked about what they had witnessed.
 Howard explained “I am a scratch golfer now because I have never played from anywhere but the blue tees.
 I took up the game after I retired from the NFL, and I wanted to be not just a good golfer but a great one.
 Playing from the tips forced me to develop accuracy I couldn’t have gotten any other way.

 And a phrase was born into our company culture that remains today.
 “Come on man, play from the blue tees”